-- Distance — it is important to get as much distance as possible between the yourself and the nuclear fallout particles.
+Get as much distance as possible between yourself and the nuclear fallout particles.

-- Time — you should stay in your protected shelter for at least 12 to 24 hours after the nuclear blast.
+Stay in your protected shelter for at least 12 to 24 hours after a nuclear blast.
 Fallout radiation loses its intensity fairly rapidly.
 In time, you will be able to leave the fallout shelter.
 Radioactive fallout poses the greatest threat to people during the first two weeks.
 During those weeks it declines to about 1 percent of its initial radiation level.

 Clean Yourself and Seal Your Clothing

 Until you are able to get to a shower or new clothes, wipe off your clothing every few minutes.
 Once you have gained access to a shower, take off all of your clothing, including your shoes, and insert them into a sealed bag.

 Take a shower with mild water, soap, and shampoo— no conditioner.
 Hair conditioners can actually seal radioactive particles to your hair.

 Even if the chances of a nuclear disaster occurring in your area are low, the risk is worth preparing for.
 On average, you might have under 10 minutes to seek shelter.
 That is not a lot of time to protect yourself from a nuclear blast and prepare for sheltering in place.

 Prepare for a nuclear disaster by making a plan for what to do and stocking up with the necessary emergency supplies.
 We recommend identifying the best shelter locations in all of the areas that you spend a great amount of time in, such as your home, work, or school.
 You should also invest in an emergency kit in case you have to shelter in place for 24 hours or longer.